lianavalentino/ncaa-predict/README.md

 This application predicts the winner of NCAA basketball games based on historical data using a logistic regression model deployed in BigQuery ML.

 ## Features
 - Predict game outcomes using team stats and historical data.
+Data from https://www.kaggle.com/competitions/march-machine-learning-mania-2024/data
 - Cloud-native application deployed on Google Cloud Platform (GCP).
 - REST API served using Google App Engine.